 The Profile of the European Film Market

-Our goal at the EFM is to help you make the connections.
+Our goal is to help you make the right connections.
 Together with our partners, we are building on the success of our networking initiatives that promote collaborations and provide platforms for productions in development.
-Whether you are a first-time filmmaker or a seasoned industry professional, our series of events, panels, screenings and talks make connecting at the Market both relaxed and rewarding.
+Whether you are a first-time filmmaker or a seasoned industry professional, our series of events, panels, screenings and talks make connecting at the market both relaxed and rewarding.

 Discovering new and emerging talent is one of the things we do best, and for you it’s as easy as walking across the street to the Berlinale Co-Production Market.
-Here, international producers and financiers work together to match partners with handpicked projects during an intensive two and a half day event.
+Here, international producers and financiers work together to match partners with handpicked projects during an intensive four day event.

-LOLA at Berlinale is the EFM’s presentation of films long listed in the categories of feature, children’s and documentary film for the German Film Awards (aka Lola).
+Lola at Berlinale presents current German films shortlisted for the LOLA German Film Award to the international industry at the EFM.
 The series is a joint project of the Berlin International Film Festival, German Films and the German Film Academy.